Frequently Asked Questions

 Additionally, Trinity meets all standards put forth by the Education Committee for Foreign Medical Graduates (ECFMG) 2024 Rule that puts additional restrictions on foreign medical school graduates.

-Canada is home to 17 medical schools and, as of 2020, over 10,000 medical school applicants.
-Much like the United States, Canada has also seen an increased demand for physicians due to shortages in key medical specialties, such as family medicine.
+Canada is home to 18 medical schools, yet each year more than 13,000 applicants compete for a limited number of seats.
+Much like the United States, Canada has also seen increased demand for physicians due to shortages in key specialties such as family medicine.

 However, Canadian medical school applicants may find it difficult to gain admission due to the limited number of available spots in Canada’s medical schools.
 Canadian schools further complicate the process by reserving matriculant spaces for in-province students, making cross-country admissions even more unlikely.
 This is where Caribbean medical schools offer a potential solution by providing an opportunity for aspiring physicians to receive their Doctor of Medicine degree and become licensed to practice medicine in North America.